MonicaZeiler/MonicaZeiler/README.md

-- 👋 Hi, I’m Monica Zeiler
+- 👋 Hi, I’m Monica Zeiler.
-- 👀 I’m interested in learning more about coding and progressing to a career path in this field of technology.
+- 👀 I am interested in learning more about coding and progressing to a career path in this field of technology.
 - 🌱 I’m currently learning Java.
 - 📫 How to reach me: mzeiler@ufl.edu